JWST Post-Pipeline Data Analysis

 JWST post-pipeline data analysis tools will be used for viewing and analyzing JWST data.
 While its development is still ongoing, overviews, software installation, and training materials are currently available for interested users.

 JWST post-pipeline data analysis tools are distributed as part of AstroConda to assist observers in viewing and analyzing their JWST data.
 The tools are generally written in Python and work with Astropy.
 Development is ongoing1.

-The suite of post-pipeline data analysis tools is intended to help astronomers with the often iterative and interactive workflow involved in converting these pipeline data products into meaningful scientific results.
+The suite of post-pipeline data analysis tools is intended to help astronomers with the often iterative and interactive workflow involved in converting these calibration pipeline data products into meaningful scientific results.
 This involves tasks such as: